mwierszycki/flexnet_systemd_service/README.md

 Usually the FlexNet installation procedure is combined with the installation of the software which uses FlexNet as license server.
 It's generally quite straightforward and well documented procedure.
 Unfortunately the default, post-installation configuration of the FlexNet server is very basic, inconvenient to administrate and last but not least it is not secure.

-Please find below the instruction of configuration for the FLexNet installed with Abaqus ([DS SIMULIA](https://www.3ds.com/products-services/simulia/)) on the systemd-based Linux (e.g. RHEL/CentOS 7) machine which:
+Please find below the instruction of configuration the FLexNet server installed with Abaqus ([DS SIMULIA](https://www.3ds.com/products-services/simulia/)) on the systemd-based Linux distribiutions (e.g. RHEL/CentOS 7) machine which:
 - is run as a dedicated user and group,
 - saves log files in specified directory (e.g. /var/log/),
 - is started automatically at the system restart,